akauppi/GroundLevel-firebase-es/rules-test/DEBUGGING.md

 ## YOU NEED TO RESTART the Emulator

-The Firebase emulator (firebase tools v.) does not detect changes to the rules file.
+The Firebase emulator (Mar 2020; version 7 or 8.0) does not detect changes to the rules file.
 If you edit the rules, restart the emulator.

 This provides a case for using the simpler `npm test` target that runs the emulator separately, each time, for each test.